jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/controller_storage_install_kubernetes.rst

    .. only:: openstack

       This step is **optional** for OpenStack.
 Do this step if using |SRIOV|
-      vNICs in hosted application VMs.
+      vNICs in hosted application |VMs|.
 Note that pci-sriov interfaces can have the same Data Networks assigned to them as vswitch data interfaces.